Stroll Around Town

 Located on North Main Street the park serves as an anchor for many community activities and provides hours of year round pleasure for all ages.
 In summer you can play sand volleyball and pitch horseshoes.
 Community volunteers are working to fund exciting new play equipment for children.
 There is also a picnic shelter with running water and bathroom facilities for family reunions and other functions.
 Call 507-294-3161 for reservations.

-Winter activities at the park include skating in the ice rink and other snow fun.
 The community adds lights and decorations for a festive holiday atmosphere.

 Built in 1976 the sky-blue water tower of Kiester hovers above the town on a 100 foot pedestal and holds 200,000 gallons of water.